Alfresco/alfresco-ng2-components/docs/start-process.component.md

  </adf-start-process>
 ```

-With the property processDefinitionName you can select as dropdown default value your PROCESS_DEFINITION_NAME.
+Use `processDefinitionName` to set the dropdown item as in the example above.

 ### Custom data example

-Here is an example of how to pass in form field values to initialize the start form that has been
+The following example shows how to pass in form field values to initialize the
-defined for the process:
+start form for the process:

 ```ts
 const formValues: FormValues  = {